 Here, I also became intrigued by the principles in ancient map making.
 The more important a place is, the larger and the closer to the centre of the map it appears.
 The same approach was adopted by the icon painters in the Byzantine and Renaissance eras.
 Geographical reality is less of a consideration than spiritual significance.

 In this sacred science, Jerusalem has often been portrayed as the centre of the world (a geographical and meteorological reality that may be closer to actual fact than we realise).

 In the ancient world, the establishment of a sacred site was initiated by the presence of, or an event associated with the Divine.
 It was of supreme importance in establishing a contact with Heaven.
 Jerusalem was established on such a site.

 The rock under the golden dome of the Qubbat al Sakhra on what is also known as the Temple Mount is the ancient sacrificial alter of Abraham on Biblical Mount Moriah.
 It was known as a sacred site at the time of Jerusalem’s first founding, and as the city grew up around it, it became the site of Solomon’s temple.
 Later, it was the rock from which Muslims believe Mohammed ascended to Heaven to receive further instruction from Allah.

-For me, the welfare of Jerusalem, represented by the old wood engravings used in the works, has become an indicator of our own spiritual welfare, not so much as individuals but collectively as a society.
+For me, the welfare of Jerusalem, represented by the old wood engravings used in the works, has become an indicator of the welfare of our own humanity, not only as individuals but collectively as a society.